-Up to a couple of years ago, observations of Ba stars were limited, both in number and in terms of the self-consistency of the spectral analysis.
-Allen and Barbuy (2006a; 2006b) presented a self-consistent sample of 26 Ba dwarfs and giants observed with the FEROS spectrograph (R=48000 Kaufer et al. 1999).
+Up to a couple of years ago, observations of Ba stars were limited both in number and in terms of the self-consistency of the spectral analysis.
+Allen & Barbuy (2006a; 2006b) presented a self-consistent sample of 26 Ba dwarfs and giants observed with the FEROS spectrograph ( $R = 48\,000$ Kaufer et al. 1999).
 Smiljanic et al. (2007) compared normal giants and roughly 10 Ba stars with different s-process enhancements.
-The spectra were also taken with the FEROS spectrograph with high S/N ratio (≈500-600).
-The number of known Ba stars grew with the discovery of 12 metal-rich Ba giants based on a high resolution spectroscopic survey of 230 stars (Pereira et al. 2011).
-Yang et al. (2016) derived atmospheric parameters and abundances for 19 Ba giants with somewhat lower resolution ($R \sim 30000$) than the other observations.
+The spectra were also taken with the FEROS spectrograph with high signal-to-noise ratio (≈500-600).
+The number of known Ba stars grew with the discovery of 12 metal-rich Ba giants based on a high-resolution spectroscopic survey of 230 stars (Pereira et al. 2011).
+Yang et al. (2016) derived atmospheric parameters and abundances for 19 Ba giants with somewhat lower resolution (R~30000) than the other observations.
 Recently, Karinkuzhi et al. (2018a) published an analysis of three Ba stars based on FEROS spectra and Karinkuzhi et al. (2018b) observed further 18 Ba stars with the HERMES spectrograph (Raskin et al. 2011).
 All the mentioned papers observed different s-process elements.
-The situation changed substantially since the study by de Castro et al. (2016) (hereafter deC16), where 182 Ba stars candidates were observed and analysed.
-Here, we present a detailed comparison between this largest available sample of high resolution spectroscopic observations of Ba stars from deC16 and predictions for the abundances of the s-process elements produced in AGB models.
-The final aim is to derive the implications of these new data on our understanding of the sprocess in AGB stars.
+The situation changed substantially since the study by de Castro et al. (2016; hereafter deC16), in which 182 Ba stars candidates were observed and analysed.
+We present a detailed comparison between this largest available sample of high-resolution spectroscopic observations of Ba stars from deC16 and predictions for the abundances of the s-process elements produced in AGB models.
+The final aim is to derive the implications of these new data on our understanding of the s-process in AGB stars.